Spotlight

 About the champion

-The Wick - Feature Artist Kaori Tatebayashi
+The Wick Culture - Spotlight Artist Kaori Tatebayashi

 Tristan Hoare worked at Christie’s Auction House before opening his gallery in 2009 – first in Notting Hill and later in Fitzroy Square townhouse, where it resides today.
 The multi-layered gallery champions young and established artists working across multiple mediums.
 Its exhibitions tell stories, connecting with both seasoned collectors and people less familiar with the art world.